-*** Tomato, basil, pepper, eggplant can’t be put outside until Memorial Day.
+***Tomato, basil, pepper, and eggplant cannot be put outside until Memorial Day, or when nighttime temperatures are 55 – 60 degrees.

 However, they can be placed outside during warm days and would need to be taken inside during the night.